-When taken consistently, PrEP reduces the risk of HIV infection by about 99 percent.
+When taken consistently, PrEP reduces the risk of HIV infection through sex by about 99 percent.
 This means it provides almost complete protection from HIV.
-Among people who are intravenous drug users, PrEP is about 74 percent effective if taken consistently.2
+Some studies have found even higher effectiveness among gay and bisexual men and transgender women who use PrEP consistently.1,2

-What are the ingredients in PrEP drugs?
+What are the PrEP drugs?

 Who should take PrEP?

 PrEP is recommended for anyone who wants protection from HIV.
 This includes:1,2

 - People who are sexually active with a person who is HIV-positive